In business, SEO consultants need to keep their client’s allies close but their keyword competitors even closer through website ranking analysis.

 - what is the number of unique domains

 - what is the number of backlinks

 - what anchor text is being used in the links

 - what pages of the site the websites are linking to

 - what internal link-building strategies are in place

 - what link-building activities they are doing such as blogging, commenting on forums, engaging in social media

 SEO consultant’s tip: Check what websites are linking back to your competitor’s websites and, if there are quality sites, try to organize having a link pointing back to your website.

-If you have a product or service and are targeting a particular region such as a hotel property then local search analysis may also be important.
-Typically when you search for a product or service followed by a suburb or city or vice versa, Places Search results will appear merged with organic search listings on Search Engine Results Pages (SERPs).
-You can look at how your competitors have optimized their Places Page to help improve your ranking:
+If you have a product or service and are targeting a particular region, such as a hotel property, then local search analysis may also be important.
+Typically, when you search for a product or service followed by a suburb or city or vice versa, local results will appear merged with organic search listings on Search Engine Results Pages (SERPs).
+You can look at how your competitors have optimized their Google My Business page to help improve your ranking: